Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Introduction

+Given the intractability of marginal KL for diffusion models, we explore conceptual connections between rejection sampling based fine-tuning methods and KL regularized reward maximization.
+We start by re-stating known results about equivalence between rejection sampling strategies (such as classical rejection sampling from MCMC literature and Best-of-N) and KL regularized reward maximization.
+We do so by unifying these strategies under a common Generalized Rejection Sampling (GRS) framework, which also subsumes additional rejection sampling strategies.
+More importantly, we note that fine-tuning using GRS, which we term Generalized Rejection sAmpling Fine-Tuning (GRAFT) enables \textit{marginal KL constraint} for diffusion models, despite the \textit{marginal likelihoods being intractable}.
+Building on this observation, we leverage the additional structure of diffusion (and flow) models to examine the effects of shaping the intermediate distributions induced by these models as opposed to the final data distribution.
+In particular, we make the following contributions:

-\textbf{(b)} Leveraging properties of diffusion models, we propose Partial-GRAFT (P-GRAFT) a framework which fine-tunes \textit{only till an intermediate denoising step} by assigning the rewards of final generations to partial, noisy generations.
+\textbf{(a)} Leveraging properties of diffusion models, we propose Partial-GRAFT (P-GRAFT) a framework which fine-tunes \textit{only till an intermediate denoising step} by assigning the rewards of final generations to partial, noisy generations.
 We show that this leads to better fine-tuning empirically and provide a mathematical justification via a bias-variance tradeoff.
 Empirically, we demonstrate significant quality gains across the tasks of text-to-image generation, layout generation and molecule generation.

-\textbf{(c)} Motivated by P-GRAFT, we introduce Inverse Noise Correction - an adapter-based, parameter-efficient method to improve flow models even \textit{without explicit rewards}.
+\textbf{(b)} Motivated by P-GRAFT, we analyze the effect of learning the \textit{initial noise distribution} of flow models.
+In particular, we go beyond reward-based fine-tuning and introduce Inverse Noise Correction - an adapter-based, parameter-efficient method to correct errors in pre-trained flow models even \textit{without explicit rewards}.
+Intuitively, we leverage the reversibility of flow models to learn an appropriate initial noise distribution.
 We empirically demonstrate improved quality as well as FLOPs for unconditional image generation.

-\textbf{(d)} In particular, SDv2 fine-tuned using P-GRAFT demonstrates significant improvements in VQAScore over policy-gradient methods as well as SDXL-Base across datasets.
+\textbf{(c)} In particular, SDv2 fine-tuned using P-GRAFT demonstrates significant improvements in VQAScore over policy-gradient methods as well as SDXL-Base across datasets.
 The proposed Inverse Noise Correction strategy provides significant FID improvement at reduced FLOPs/image.

 A more comprehensive list of related work can be found in Appendix~\ref{app:sec:rel_work}.